 Schedule 'A' of the County of Brant Official Plan designates the subject lands as Rural Residential land use.

-Section 2.2.3.3.a. describes that the designation of a Rural Residential area not does necessarily mean that the land is suitable for further development.
-Rural Residential designated areas may experience limited growth where the pattern of new development is logical, compatible and consistent within the context of existing development.
+Section 2.2.3.3.a. explains that Rural Residential designated areas may experience limited growth where the pattern of new development is logical, compatible and consistent within the context of existing development.